rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 ```

 Every line of the output contains:
-* source DB name (*citi_4vallees*)
+* source DB name (e.g. *citi_4vallees*)
-* procedure name (*sp_AddChannelInPBL*)
+* procedure name (e.g. *sp_AddChannelInPBL*)
-* the exact line number where the change to the object name must be made (*:28:*)
+* the exact line number where the change to the object name must be made (e.g. *:28:*)

-The GREP output was used as input into AZPM utility that did the name changes from 4-part to mirror/proxy.
-We reviewed all GREP files and removed lines that didn't need to be modified or modified them by hand if they fell outside the normal pattern.
+The GREP output was used as input into AZPM utility that did the name change from a 4-part-name to the name of its mirror table or the proxy SP.
+We reviewed all GREP files before feeding them into AZPM utility to remove lines that didn't need to be modified or modified them by hand if they fell outside the normal pattern.
 It was a more robust way of doing global renaming than running a blind search-and-replace.

 #### Search variations